 There are more than 2,200 Home Depot stores nationwide, so if you're hoping to scout samples in person, you'll likely be able to find one near you.
 But their website is the best place to start your search, and you'll find more than 400 types of carpet.
 The brands carried include Home Decorators Collection, LifeProof (including one that's designed for pet owners), TrafficMaster, Shaw, and Natural Harmony.

 Prices range from just 65 cents per square foot (that's for a basic TrafficMaster style) and go up to about $1.50 per square foot (for a textured Home Decorators Collection option that comes with a 15-year warranty).
-Keep an eye out for promotions, too: A recent one offered free installation if you purchased a style that cost at least $1.25 per square foot and spent $699 or more.
+Keep an eye out for promotions, too: They offer deals such as free installation if you purchase a style that cost at least $1.25 per square foot and spent $699 or more.
 Note that Home Depot contracts with local installers, so you'll be dealing with both the company's customer service as well as the independent contractors who are hired to do the work.

 Like Home Depot, Lowe's has about 2,000 stores around the country, and you'll find the purchasing process to be similar, with independent contractors dispatched for installation.
 There are currently more than 2,000 different styles available, with options such as shag, Berber, and needle bond (which often has intricately woven designs).